Table of contents

-4. Seek partnerships or collaborations
+4. Seek partnerships or collaborations.

 Aside from building hype for your flash sale or product drop on your own social media platforms, look for opportunities where others can help you promote and widen your network.

 Partnering with online influencers is a great strategy for a flash sale, as influencers can lend compelling word-of-mouth marketing to your promotion.
 Having your sale promoted by an individual online can lend credibility to your sale and help people feel like they’re participating in a community event.
-Audiences can enjoy feeling like they’re capitalising on an exclusive insider scoop from their favourite influencer.
+Audiences can enjoy feeling like they’re capitalizing on an exclusive insider scoop from their favorite influencer.
 Collaborating with a celebrity, an artist, or another relevant brand in your industry can help you reach a whole new audience and get the promotional power of your partner behind your sale.

-5. Choose the right timing
+5. Choose the right timing.

-Deciding when to run your flash sale or product drop is extremely important because it will only last for a limited time by nature.
+Deciding when to run your flash sale or product drop is extremely important, because it will only last for a limited time by nature.
 If your sale only runs for two days, ensure those are days that your audience is likely to shop online or spend time on their social platforms.

-Optimise the times when the sale will be active, and when you will promote it in the days ahead, to grab as many people in your target segment as possible.
+Optimize the times when the sale will be active, and when you will promote it in the days ahead, to grab as many people in your target segment as possible.
 Look at audience data for your target segment to see when they are most active on social media, when they do most of their online shopping, and when they are most likely to check their inboxes.

 Email is an extremely effective channel for marketing a flash sale, so aim to align your sale start time soon after the timeframe that most of your audience opens their email.
 That way you can send an announcement just before the sale begins and have the highest chance of your audience opening and engaging with it.

-6. Ask people to register ahead of time
+6. Ask people to register ahead of time.

 One way to build hype leading up to your sale is to give people a compelling reason to get in on the sale before it even starts.
 This could mean making the sale registration-only, so your customers have to sign up ahead of time to be part of the sale, adding to its exclusivity.
 Or, it could mean offering an early bird perk.
 Perhaps your customers don’t have to register ahead of time to get the sale, but those who do will receive an extra giveaway gift.
 This helps you estimate better how many people will participate in the sale while simultaneously adding to the customer experience by making your early bird registrants feel even more special.
 It’s also a great way to capture email leads.